 - Reduced costs.
 You also save on the costs of hiring and training more agents as you grow.

-While chatbots are not able to tackle the more complicated support issues, the technology can be taught to escalate cases that require a live agent’s help.
+While chatbots are not able to tackle the more complicated support issues, the customer support future can be taught to escalate cases that require a live agent’s help.

-Customer now expect more self-service options like a knowledge base when they reach out for support.
+The customer now expects more self-service options like a knowledge base when they reach out for support.

-Self-service support is brilliant because it reduces your operating costs (customers are enabled to find answers themselves), as well as provide a method that meets your customers’ evolving expectations of support.
+Self-service support is a brilliant change in the customer support future because it reduces your operating costs (customers are enabled to find answers themselves), as well as provides a method that meets your customers’ evolving expectations of support.
 These days, customers want to figure it out themselves; 72% of millennials feel that calling support isn’t the best way to resolve their issue.

 Big brands and industry-leading companies such as Amazon have started providing webcam-facilitated support.